rust-lang/book/second-edition/src/ch15-01-box.md

 variant hold a pointer to the next value, not the actual value itself.
 We've tried to clarify throughout this section. /Carol -->

-The error says this type 'has infinite size'.
-The reason is the way we've defined `List` is with a variant that is recursive: it holds another value of itself directly.
+The error says this type ‘has infinite size’.
+The reason is the way we’ve defined `List` is with a variant that is recursive: it holds another value of itself directly.
 This means Rust can’t figure out how much space it needs in order to store a `List` value.
 Let’s break this down a bit: first let’s look at